 As a right-handed person, I almost exclusively use an oblique calligraphy pen.
 There are three exceptions.
 First, if I’m writing a straight up and down calligraphy style (like the Amy), I don’t need the right-leaning slant advantage that the oblique pen gives me.
 Second, I like to use straight pens for hand-lettering.
 Finally, I enjoy using straight pens to create pen and ink illustrations like the illustrated lace butterfly.

 I hope that you enjoyed this article!
 Hopefully it serves to clear up confusion or guide you to your new favorite calligraphy tool.
-For further reading, I strongly recommend Dr. Joseph Vitolo’s article Demystifying the Oblique Penholder.
+For further reading, I recommend Dr. Joseph Vitolo’s article Demystifying the Oblique Penholder.
 If you have any questions, don’t hesitate to ask in the comments!

 Warmly,